Monaco entry requirements for Uganda passport holders

 Must be valid for entire stay

-Your Ugandan passport must be valid for the entire duration of your stay in Monaco.
+Your Ugandan passport must be valid for the full duration of your stay in Monaco.
 Schengen rules do not require 6 months beyond departure, but airlines may enforce it — check with your carrier before flying.Required

 Return or onward ticket